How to make video and audio accessible

 Auto-generated captions

-Some hosting sites, like YouTube, add captions to videos automatically.
+Some hosting sites, like YouTube, can generate captions for videos automatically using voice recognition software.

-1. Create a script with a visual description of what's happening on screen and use this to narrate or audio describe the video.
+1. Create a written script with a visual description of what's happening on screen and use this to narrate the video.

-2. Request the audio described video be uploaded to our YouTube channel.
+2. Request the video with audio description be uploaded to our YouTube channel.

-3. Request a text file of the automatic captions YouTube generates (with time stamps included).
+3. Request a text transcript of the automatic captions generated from the audio description (with time stamps included).

-5. Send the updated text file (with time stamps) back to us so we can update your video.
+7. Send the corrected caption file (with timestamps included) back to us so we can update the video captions.

 Captions, subtitles and transcripts

-Video transcripts are a separate text version of speech and non-speech audio information and include visual information needed to understand the content.
+Video transcripts are a text version of important speech and non-speech sounds.
+They can include descriptions of visual information needed to understand the content.
+Video transcripts are usually separate from the video and do not require people to interact with the video or video player.

 Web Content Accessibility Guidelines